 Leveraging Automation to Reduce Insider Security Threats

 Asking senior management to approve hiring a small army of security specialists to handle insider threat risk is a tough sell.
 Instead, we recommend a balanced approach: improve security by leveraging software solutions, tightening processes, and improving training.
 Let’s focus on how IT security software can reduce the insider security threat.

 Enable Managers to Quickly Review Access Dashboard

-Using Identity Enforcer, managers can easily access reports on their area once a month, quarterly, or whenever they wish.
+Using Lifecycle Management, managers can easily access reports on their area once a month, quarterly, or whenever they wish.
 Upon reviewing the report, they can easily detect user accounts from former employees and get those removed.

 Implement Single Sign On (SSO).
 Deactivating a dozen or more user accounts to reduce insider threat risk is tough.
 There’s a better way!
 With a single sign-on software solution, you can grant employees access with a single login and remove it when needed.

 By using these software tools, your IT security team will have more capacity to proactively detect other security threats.
 For example, you can free up time to send security analysts to industry security events.
 Alternatively, you can review the security protections in place for your cloud software.
 By taking the initiative to detect security threats, your organization will become much better protected.